parmaja/love2d-tyro/README.md

-# BASIC
+# Lua LÖVE BASIC

-Small Lua lib to add more simple functions make it more easy for kids
+Small Lua and Love2D module to add more simple functions make it easy for kids

  * input()  Wrap to io.read but it detect if the string is number it will convert the result to number

  * write(...)
 Wrap to io.write nothing else

  * writeln(...)

+ * int alias of math.floor(x)

 # TODO